Suicide Prevention through Outreach (SPOt)

 - (b) Approaches to fostering resilience and/or strengthening protective factors that lessen suicide risk

 - (c) Documentation of a rigorous and thorough systematic review of evidence on the impact of suicide and parasuicidal behavior among adolescents and young adults in the Bay Area and recommendations for future scientific and community-based efforts to address these phenomena in our region (creation of an evidence-based “white paper”).

 Recipients of the Suicide Prevention through Outreach (SPOt) Grants

-In October of 2017, the Department of Psychiatry & Behavioral Sciences in collaboration with Stanford Children’s Health and the Stanford Medicine Child Health Research Institute at Stanford have awarded four faculty seed grants totaling $95,000 for special projects focused on suicide prevention among youth in our community.
+The Department of Psychiatry & Behavioral Sciences in collaboration with Stanford Children’s Health and the Stanford Medicine Child Health Research Institute at Stanford have awarded seven faculty seed grants since 2017 for special projects focused on suicide prevention among youth in our community.